supervisely-ecosystem/group-images-for-multiview/README.md

 # Overview

 The application splits dataset's images into groups, adds grouping tags and enables multiview.
 Size of groups is determined my the **Batch size** slider in the application window.
-Also, three grouping options are available: *Group by Batches*, *Group by Image Tags* and *Group by Object Class*.
+Also, three grouping options are available: *Group by Batches*, *Group by Object Class* and *Group by Image Tags*.

 **Group by Batches**: splits the images into groups on a random basis.
 Affects every image.

+**Group by Object Class**: splits the images into groups based on object's classes present on them.
+Does not affect images, with no objects on them.

 **Group by Image Tags**: splits the images into groups based on their tags.
 Does not affect images, which have no tags.

-**Group by Object Class**: splits the images into groups based on object's classes present on them.
-Does not affect images, with no objects on them.

 Before running the app, be aware that this app changes the project it is applied to.
 It is recommended to make a copy of the project if you are afraid that the changes will have a negative impact.

 # How to Run